dimamingtrick/DrawingGameMERN/README.md

 Application created with MERN (React + Express + Mongo + Node + Socket.io) stack.

+You need node.js, npm and Mongo to be installed on your computer.
+To start the project run:
+- cd frontend
+- npm i && npm start
+- open another terminal
+- cd backend
+- npm i && start

 The whole application (not including 1 component) is fully created with React Hooks.

 First pages you see are the simple authorization pages (login and registration).